open-mmlab/mmsegmentation/docs/en/user_guides/3_inference.md

 >>> inferencer(images, out_dir='outputs', img_out_dir='vis', pred_out_dir='pred')
 ```

-There is a optional parameter of inferencer, `return_datasamples`, whose default value is False, and
-return value of inferencer is a `dict` type by default, including 2 keys 'visualization' and 'predictions'.
+There is a optional parameter of inferencer, `return_datasamples`, whose default value is False, and return value of inferencer is a `dict` type by default, including 2 keys 'visualization' and 'predictions'.
 If `return_datasamples=True` inferencer will return [`SegDataSample`](../advanced_guides/structures.md), or list of it.

 ```
 result = inferencer('demo/demo.png')
-# result is a `dict` including 2 keys 'visualization' and 'predictions'.
+# result is a `dict` including 2 keys 'visualization' and 'predictions'
 # 'visualization' includes color segmentation map
 print(result['visualization'].shape)
 # (512, 683, 3)